Call Us

 What causes panic attacks at night?

-If you wake up with a panic attack, it's not often clear why these nighttime panic attacks (or nocturnal panic attacks) have occurred - often there is no explanation.
-Similar to daytime panic attacks, symptoms can include feeling faint or dizzy, a pounding heart, shortness of breath, nausea, and sweating.
+If you wake up having a panic attack, it's not often clear why this has occurred - often there's no explanation.
+Similar to daytime panic attacks, symptoms can include feeling faint or dizzy, a pounding heart, shortness of breath, nausea and sweating.
 However, we do know that the brain doesn’t ‘switch off’ during sleep, so it’s possible for any pent-up worries or anxieties to manifest in our unconscious brains, causing a nocturnal panic attack.
-Also, struggling with daytime panic attacks makes it more likely that you will experience panic attacks at night.
+Also, struggling with daytime panic attacks makes it more likely that you'll experience panic attacks at night.

 While nocturnal panic attacks can be sudden and frightening, they’re actually a common mental health condition.
 So what causes them?